ViktorHaag/old-huron-archive/content/posts/new-terran-commonwealth.rst

 Core principles
 ---------------
-Fuelled by Chris' posts and a desire to see a new year user in a new game, I organized my thinking for preparations along several core principles.
+Fuelled by Chris' posts and a desire to see a new year usher in a new game, I organized my thinking for preparations along several core principles.

 **smaller scale**.
 There seems quite compelling evidence that the original